A Boy Named Charlie Brown: Music

 The segment during the "Skating" sequence was choreographed by American figure skater Skippy Baxter.
 A segment during the middle of the film, in which Schroeder plays the entire 2nd Movement of Beethoven's Sonata Pathétique was performed by Ingolf Dahl.
 Dahl also performs the excerpts of the 1st and 3rd movements which appear in the film and are also played by Schroeder.
 Only the 3rd Movement (Rondo: Allegro) can be found on A Boy Named Charlie Brown: Original Motion Picture Soundtrack and only as a shortened bonus track.

 The film also features a Jew's harp, which Snoopy plays to help Charlie Brown with his spelling.

 Vince Guaraldi's songs were mostly from other specials and included (in addition to "Skating" and "Baseball Theme") "Blue Charlie Brown", "Oh Good Grief", "Air Music", and "Linus and Lucy" (several renditions are featured, including 2 slowed down renditions, one in minor key, featured while Linus was looking for his blanket and of course, the traditional rendition when he finally finds it).
 Guaraldi also plays a rendition of "Champion Charlie Brown" in the opening credits on the piano.

 The French-language version replaces Rod McKuen's vocals with a French version sung by Serge Gainsbourg, "Un petit garçon nommé Charlie Brown".

 A soundtrack album with dialogue from the film was released on the Columbia Masterworks label in 1970 titled A Boy Named Charlie Brown: Selections from the Film Soundtrack.
 The first all-music version was released on CD by Kritzerland Records as a limited issue of 1,000 copies in 2017, titled A Boy Named Charlie Brown: Original Motion Picture Soundtrack.

 Reception

 Box office

 The film premiered at the Radio City Music Hall in New York City, only the third animated feature to play there after Snow White and the Seven Dwarfs (1937) and Bambi (1942).

 The film was a success at the box office, earning $12 million.
 In its first week at Radio City Music Hall, it grossed $230,000, including a record $60,123 on Saturday, December 6.
 In its second week, it grossed $290,000 which made it number one in the United States.
 During Christmas week, it grossed $315,253 at Radio City Music Hall, which Cinema Center Films claimed was the biggest single week gross worldwide (at one theater) in the history of the cinema.
+It was one of the few big hits from CCF.